The Big Fat Quiz of the Year: 2009

 The 2009 show was recorded on 7 December and aired on 1 January 2010.

 Peter Andre appeared in-studio as a guest questioner.
 Newsreader Jon Snow again appeared with news reports on "Poker Face" and "Bonkers" and the children of Mitchell Brook Primary School also reprised their regular slot, acting out the Parliament expenses scandal and Kanye West invading the stage at the MTV Video Music Awards.
 Pre-recorded guest questions came from Tim Minchin (asking a question in song about Google Street View), Sir David Attenborough, Stuart Broad, David Tennant and 50 Cent.
 Swansea cagefighters Daniel Lerwell and James Lilley, who successfully fended off a homophobic attack in a nightclub when they were dressed in drag for a stag night, were the mystery guests.

 Ross and Brand made a number of references to the Sachsgate scandal of 2008 which occurred last time they appeared together.
 There was also a discussion about changing Brooker and Mitchell's team name to The Curmudgeons after they refused to dance to the Lady Gaga song "Poker Face".

 Mitchell and Brooker were the eventual winners and were asked by Jimmy Carr after their victory if they wanted to do a dance.
 Despite pressure from the audience, they kept up their premise of not dancing.

 2010

 The 2010 show was recorded on 13 December and aired on 3 January 2011.

 Guest questions were provided by Nicole Scherzinger, Jack Black, Simon Pegg, Russell Brand, Seth Rogen, the cast of Misfits and Will Ferrell.
 The children of Mitchell Brook Primary School made their annual appearance acting out news stories, which included The Stig scandal and the Icelandic volcano eruption, as did Jon Snow with his fake news report of Lady Gaga and Beyoncé's "Telephone".
 Lola, the cat put in a wheelie bin in August by Mary Bale appeared as a mystery guest.
 Louie Spence posed a question in the form of a dance routine representing the story of the trapped Chilean miners.

+Ross and Jones' team name "Wagner" was in reference to Wagner Fiuza-Carillho, known mononymously as Wagner, who had appeared in series 7 of The X Factor that year and had progressed to the quarter final as part of the Over 28s category mentored by Louis Walsh.